Zacks Investment Research Downgrades Ceridian HCM (CDAY) to Hold

-Ceridian HCM (NYSE:CDAY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Thursday.
+Zacks Investment Research cut shares of Ceridian HCM (NYSE:CDAY) from a buy rating to a hold rating in a research report report published on Wednesday.

 According to Zacks, “Ceridian HCM Holding Inc. provides human capital management software company.
 It provides human resources, payroll, benefits, workforce management and talent management functionality.
 Ceridian HCM Holding Inc. is based in Minneapolis, United States. “

-Other research analysts also recently issued reports about the company.
-Piper Jaffray Companies restated an “overweight” rating and set a $50.00 target price on shares of Ceridian HCM in a research note on Thursday, February 7th.
-Goldman Sachs Group initiated coverage on Ceridian HCM in a research note on Friday, February 1st.
-They set a “neutral” rating and a $37.00 target price on the stock.
-Mitsubishi UFJ Financial Group boosted their target price on Ceridian HCM to $49.00 and gave the stock an “overweight” rating in a research note on Thursday, February 7th.
-Finally, Needham & Company LLC initiated coverage on Ceridian HCM in a research note on Thursday, January 3rd.
-They set a “buy” rating and a $40.00 target price on the stock.
-Eight investment analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-Ceridian HCM presently has a consensus rating of “Buy” and a consensus price target of $42.73.
+A number of other equities analysts have also weighed in on CDAY.
+Mitsubishi UFJ Financial Group increased their target price on Ceridian HCM to $49.00 and gave the stock an overweight rating in a research note on Thursday, February 7th.
+Needham & Company LLC raised their price objective on Ceridian HCM to $53.00 and gave the stock a buy rating in a research note on Thursday, February 7th.
+Piper Jaffray Companies restated an overweight rating and set a $50.00 price objective on shares of Ceridian HCM in a research note on Thursday, February 7th.
+Finally, Goldman Sachs Group began coverage on Ceridian HCM in a research note on Friday, February 1st.
+They set a neutral rating and a $37.00 price objective on the stock.
+Nine analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+Ceridian HCM presently has an average rating of Hold and a consensus target price of $42.73.

-Ceridian HCM (NYSE:CDAY) last released its quarterly earnings results on Wednesday, February 6th.
-The company reported $0.07 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.08 by ($0.01).
-The company had revenue of $200.30 million during the quarter, compared to the consensus estimate of $196.56 million.
+Ceridian HCM (NYSE:CDAY) last announced its earnings results on Wednesday, February 6th.
+The company reported $0.07 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.08 by ($0.01).
+The firm had revenue of $200.30 million for the quarter, compared to the consensus estimate of $196.56 million.
 Ceridian HCM had a positive return on equity of 0.04% and a negative net margin of 6.82%.
-Ceridian HCM’s revenue for the quarter was up 9.8% on a year-over-year basis.
-Research analysts expect that Ceridian HCM will post 0.44 earnings per share for the current year.
+The company’s quarterly revenue was up 9.8% compared to the same quarter last year.
+Equities research analysts predict that Ceridian HCM will post 0.44 earnings per share for the current year.

-In other Ceridian HCM news, COO Paul D. Elliott sold 197,816 shares of the business’s stock in a transaction dated Thursday, January 10th.
-The stock was sold at an average price of $36.00, for a total transaction of $7,121,376.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Arthur Gitajn sold 86,500 shares of the business’s stock in a transaction dated Wednesday, February 20th.
-The shares were sold at an average price of $47.01, for a total value of $4,066,365.00.
+In other Ceridian HCM news, CFO Arthur Gitajn sold 86,500 shares of the firm’s stock in a transaction on Wednesday, February 20th.
+The stock was sold at an average price of $47.01, for a total value of $4,066,365.00.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, EVP Lisa M. Sterling sold 12,500 shares of the firm’s stock in a transaction on Thursday, January 10th.
+The shares were sold at an average price of $35.86, for a total value of $448,250.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 358,866 shares of company stock worth $14,049,791.
+In the last 90 days, insiders have sold 358,866 shares of company stock worth $14,049,791.

 About Ceridian HCM